markschl/embed_krona/README.md

-Whether interactive charts or static snapshots are embedded depends on whether the `plot_krona` function is executed from within R-Markdown chunks, in the R console or rendered to [different R-Markdown document formats](https://rmarkdown.rstudio.com/formats.html).
+Whether interactive charts or static snapshots are embedded depends on whether the `plot_krona` function is executed from within R-Markdown chunks, in the R console or rendered to [different document formats](https://rmarkdown.rstudio.com/formats.html).
 Snapshots can be enforced with `snapshot=TRUE`.